 Method # 3 Using Golden Paste (AKA Turmeric Paste):

 Another method you can use to make turmeric gold milk is making it with turmeric paste (aka golden paste).
 If you are interested in making turmeric golden latte a daily habit then this method is for you.

-If you are not familiar, golden paste is made by mixing ground turmeric powder (aka turmeric spice) with oil (i.e. coconut oil), black pepper, water and other Ayurvedic spices like ginger, cardamom, and cinnamon.
-You simply make a jar of it, keep it in the fridge, and incorporate it in your diet everyday in no time.
+If you are not familiar, the golden paste is made by mixing ground turmeric powder (aka turmeric spice) with oil (i.e. coconut oil), black pepper, water, and other Ayurvedic spices like ginger, cardamom, and cinnamon.
+You simply make a jar of it, keep it in the fridge, and incorporate it into your diet every day in no time.

 Nowadays, most health food stores sell turmeric paste.
 However, it is quite easy to make it at home.
 You can find the recipe, a quick how-to video, and all the details of making turmeric milk from golden paste at home in this turmeric paste recipe blog post.

-To make golden milk using turmeric paste, simply place a teaspoon of turmeric paste into a mug, pour some hot milk over it, and sweeten with your favorite sweetener.
-Give it a mix and your golden tea is ready to enjoy.
+To make golden milk using turmeric paste, simply place a teaspoon of turmeric paste into a mug, pour some hot milk over it, and sweeten it with your favorite sweetener.
+Give it a good whisk and your golden tea is ready to enjoy.

 Turmeric Golden Milk Recipe

 - 2 ½ cups unsweetened and full fat almond or coconut milk